Theory

 \[ H = \begin{pmatrix} 0 & t_0 & 0 & 0\\ t_0 & 0 & t_1 & 0\\ 0 & t_1 & 0 & t_0\\ 0 & 0 & t_0 & 0\\ \end{pmatrix}. \]

-Considering a unit cell made of the two different sites, this Hamiltonian can equivalently be represented by the following bond information
+Considering a unit cell made of two different sites, this Hamiltonian can equivalently be represented by the following bond information

-\[ \begin{aligned} & (0, 0, 0)\, , \, \bar{t}_0 = \begin{pmatrix} 0 & t_0\\ 0 & 0 \end{pmatrix} \\ & (1, 0, 0) \, , \, \bar{t}_1 = \begin{pmatrix} 0 & 0\\ t_1 & 0 \end{pmatrix}, \end{aligned} \] where the vector represents the translation in terms of unit cells associated with the bond (hence \((0, 0, 0)\) is the bond within the unit cell), and \(\bar{t}_{0, 1}\) are matrices spanning the different sites of the unit cell and indicate the connections within the different sites (and their corresponding strengths).
-Since the Hamiltonian is the sum of the contributions of the two bonds, we can sum the velocity contributions associated with each bond.
+\[ \begin{aligned} & (0, 0, 0)\, , \, \bar{t}_0 = \begin{pmatrix} 0 & t_0\\ 0 & 0 \end{pmatrix} \\ & (1, 0, 0) \, , \, \bar{t}_1 = \begin{pmatrix} 0 & 0\\ t_1 & 0 \end{pmatrix}, \end{aligned} \] where the vector represents the translation in terms of unit cells associated with the bond (hence \((0, 0, 0)\) is the bond within the unit cell), and \(\bar{t}_{0, 1}\) are matrices spanning the different sites of the unit cell, indicating the connections within the different sites and their corresponding strengths.
+Since the Hamiltonian is the sum of the contributions from the two bonds, we can sum the velocity contributions associated with each bond.
 In this system only the x-component of the velocity operator will be non-zero.
 For the trivial translation associated with the bond \(t_0\), the commutator \([\bar{t}_0, {r}]\) can be directly evaluated, where \(\bar{t}_0\) is the first bond Hamiltonian from the previous equation and the matrix \(r\) is simply the position operator within the unit cell.
-For the second bond a similar approach can be used, but care has to be taken for the position operator.
+For the second bond, a similar approach can be used, but care must be taken with the position operator.
 Let us now consider the subspace made of the original unit cell and the cell reached by the translation \((1, 0, 0)\), i.e. the displacement associated with the bond

-\[ \bar{t}_1 = \begin{pmatrix} 0 & 0\\ t_1 & 0 \end{pmatrix}. \] The position operator in the x direction in the site basis in this subspace 9 reads:
+\[ \bar{t}_1 = \begin{pmatrix} 0 & 0\\ t_1 & 0 \end{pmatrix}. \] The position operator in the x-direction, in the site basis within this subspace 9, reads:

-\[ R_x = \begin{pmatrix} p^0_x & 0 & 0 & 0 \\ 0 & p^1_x & 0 & 0 \\ 0 & 0 & p^0_x + d_x & 0 \\ 0 & 0 & 0 & p^1_x + d_x \end{pmatrix} = \begin{pmatrix} \bar{r} & \bar{0} \\ \bar{0} & \bar{r}_d \end{pmatrix}, \] where \(\bar{0}\) is the \(2 \times 2\) null matrix, \(p^i_x\) is the position in the x direction of the site \(i\) and \(d_x\) is the displacement in the x direction corresponding to the lattice vector.
+\[ R_x = \begin{pmatrix} p^0_x & 0 & 0 & 0 \\ 0 & p^1_x & 0 & 0 \\ 0 & 0 & p^0_x + d_x & 0 \\ 0 & 0 & 0 & p^1_x + d_x \end{pmatrix} = \begin{pmatrix} \bar{r} & \bar{0} \\ \bar{0} & \bar{r}_d \end{pmatrix}, \] where \(\bar{0}\) is the \(2 \times 2\) null matrix, \(p^i_x\) is the position in the x-direction of the site \(i\) and \(d_x\) is the displacement in the x-direction corresponding to the lattice vector.
 The matrices \(\bar{r}\) and \(\bar{r}_d\) are the position operators in the original unit cell and the displaced one, respectively.
-Note that in general, the displacement vector is
+Note that, in general, the displacement vector is

 \[ H^{t_1} = \begin{pmatrix} \bar{0} & \bar{t}_1 \\ \bar{0} & \bar{0} \end{pmatrix}. \] The position of non-zero block is determined by the directionality of the bond definition: if the translation were \((-1, 0, 0)\), i.e. hopping to the left, the non-zero block would be the lower left one.
-In terms of the block representation, it is trivial to evaluate the commutator
+In terms of the block representation, it is straightforward to evaluate the commutator

 \[ V^{t_1}_x = \frac{i}{\hbar} [H^{t_1}, R_x] = \frac{i}{\hbar} \left[ \begin{pmatrix} \bar{0} & \bar{t}_1 \cdot \bar{r}_d \\ \bar{0} & \bar{0} \end{pmatrix} - \begin{pmatrix} \bar{0} & \bar{r} \cdot \bar{t}_1\\ \bar{0} & \bar{0} \end{pmatrix}\right], \] where the superscript \({t_1}\) denotes that the contribution to the corresponding quantities comes from the bond \(t_1\).
-Since the block structure of the resulting contribution to the velocity operator is the same as the bond, one can construct the velocity associated with each bond as \(v^{t_i}_x = i/ \hbar (\bar{t}_i \cdot \bar{r}_{d^i} - \bar{r} \cdot \bar{t}_i)\) and distribute these across the whole system in the same way as the Hamiltonian is constructed.
+Since the block structure of the resulting contribution to the velocity operator is the same as the bond, one can construct the velocity associated with each bond as \(v^{t_i}_x = i/ \hbar (\bar{t}_i \cdot \bar{r}_{d^i} - \bar{r} \cdot \bar{t}_i)\), and distribute these across the whole system in the same way that the Hamiltonian is constructed.
 The storage strategy will be the same as well, simply keeping track of the (intra-)inter-cell velocity contributions and the associated translations.
-In this sense the boundary conditions do not represent a problem from this perspective, because the correct behavior of the velocity operator is imposed by means of the distribution functions, i.e. how the sub-blocks are repeated in the matrix corresponding to the whole system.
+In this sense, the boundary conditions do not represent a problem from this perspective, because the correct behavior of the velocity operator is imposed by means of the distribution functions, i.e. how the sub-blocks are repeated in the matrix corresponding to the whole system.

 Bibliography

 This means that any prefactor coming from the rescaling of the Hamiltonian has to be included.
-For example, later in the text, the expansion of the density of states will be presented.
+For example, the expansion of the density of states will be presented later in the text.
 The delta function contained in its definition will yield \(\delta(E - H) = E_W^{-1} \delta(\tilde{E} - \tilde{H})\).
-The factor \(E_W^{-1}\) will have to be included in the final rescaling to obtain the correct result.
+The factor \(E_W^{-1}\) will have to be included in the final rescaling to obtain the correct result. ↩

 Drabold, David A., and Otto F. Sankey.
 1993.
 “Maximum Entropy Approach for Linear Scaling in the Electronic Structure Problem.”
 Phys.
 Rev. Lett.
-70 (June): 3631–34. https://doi.org/10.1103/PhysRevLett.70.3631.
+70 (June): 3631–34. https://doi.org/10.1103/PhysRevLett.70.3631. ↩

 Silver, R. N., and H. Röder.
 1994.
 “DENSITIES OF STATES OF MEGA-DIMENSIONAL HAMILTONIAN MATRICES.”
-International Journal of Modern Physics C 05 (04): 735–53. https://doi.org/10.1142/S0129183194000842.
+International Journal of Modern Physics C 05 (04): 735–53. https://doi.org/10.1142/S0129183194000842. ↩

 Weiße, Alexander, Gerhard Wellein, Andreas Alvermann, and Holger Fehske.
 2006.
 “The Kernel Polynomial Method.”
 Rev. Mod.
 Phys.
-78 (March): 275–306. https://doi.org/10.1103/RevModPhys.78.275.
+78 (March): 275–306. https://doi.org/10.1103/RevModPhys.78.275. ↩

 Fan, Zheyong, José H. Garcia, Aron W. Cummings, Jose Eduardo Barrios-Vargas, Michel Panhans, Ari Harju, Frank Ortmann, and Stephan Roche.
 2021.
 “Linear Scaling Quantum Transport Methodologies.”
-Physics Reports 903: 1–69. https://doi.org/https://doi.org/10.1016/j.physrep.2020.12.001.
+Physics Reports 903: 1–69. https://doi.org/https://doi.org/10.1016/j.physrep.2020.12.001. ↩ ↩2

-The corresponding volume will be the volume of the unit cell instead of the total volume.
+The corresponding volume will be the volume of the unit cell instead of the total volume. ↩

-Note that in this case the subspace mentioned is equivalent to the whole system, but in any case with more than two unit cells, this will not be the case.
+Note that, in this case, the subspace mentioned is equivalent to the whole system, but in any case with more than two unit cells, this will not be the case. ↩